 Attached is the renewed cost-sharing/cost-saving agreement between Rappahannock and Madison Counties.
-We would like to proceed with this agreement, as signed by retired Superintendents Robert T. Chappell and Brenda M. Tanner.

 Rappahannock County Public Schools agree to report this agreement annually to the Department of Education, in order to receive the state share for basic aid computed on the basis of the composite index of local ability-to-pay of the contiguous school division as permitted by State Board of Education regulations and Virginia Code § 22.1-98.2.

-If you have any questions, please contact Division Superintendent Aldridge A. Boone, Ed.D. at 540-987-8773 or by email at aboone@rappahannock.k12.va.us.
+If you have any questions, please contact Dr. Aldridge A. Boone, Division Superintendent, at 540-227-0242 or by email at aboone@rappahannockschools.us.

 Sincerely,

-John Wesley Mills, Chairman

-Rappahannock County School Board

-Attachment

-Contract Between the Madison County School Board and The Rappahannock County School Board
+Aline B. Johnson, Vice-Chairman Rappahannock County School Board

-Introduction: